kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     }
     ```

+The [OpenAPI generator](openapi-codegen.md) expects the same interface, tagged with the generated `ApiSecurity` marker class.

 ## Exception handling { #exception-handling }

 Various exceptions may occur during HTTP requests.
-All exceptions inherit from the base `HttpClientException`.
+All exceptions inherit from the base `HttpClientException`,
+which is an unchecked `RuntimeException` living in `io.koraframework.http.client.common.exception`.

 **Exception hierarchy:**